-A bit of a question mark over this title.
-Although eventually released by Audiogenic in about 1992, it wasn’t the same game at all which was first previewed in Zzap Issue #77.
-If you check the graphics, you’ll see there is a noticable difference to the game which was infact released.
+Although eventually released by Audiogenic around 1992, this particular title wasn’t the same game which was first previewed in Zzap Issue #77.
+If you check the graphics, you’ll see there is a noticeable difference to the game which was released.

 The game released was a slightly rehashed version of a cricket game by Audiogenic in the 80’s.

-So what happened to this other version?….
-Did Audiogenic decide the leave the C64, scrap the current game and cut their losses by rehashing the old game?
+So what happened to this other version?
+Did Audiogenic decide the leave the C64, scrap the current game and cut their losses by re-hashing the old game?

-We got in touch with Audiogenic, who are amazingly still going strong today.
-It has been found that indeed there was another Cricket game in development which was cancelled because the team weren’t apparently making progress.
+We got in touch with Audiogenic years ago when they were still running, who suggested the original team were not making good enough progress.
 As a quick solution, the old game was recoded slightly and released at the end to make back some money.
-Was that really it?
+But was that really the case, considering it was reviewed by two magazines.
+Surely two magazines couldn’t have reviewed an unfinished game?

-Our biggest lead was that some ex-Tynesoft guys were behind the unreleased version we have shots of here.
-So looking at the credits of previous Tynesoft games, we have a few names to check out and try and find out more.
-Audiogenic did not recall any names sadly, and do not have any of the code from this better looking game.
-Recently thanks to Andrew Fisher, we can now confirm that the developer was none other than Kevin Franklin of Zybex fame.
-Graphics were done by David Peacock, who did some graphics for other Tynesoft games.
-No music was thought to have been composed – Adam Gilmore had no involvement.
+Recently thanks to Andrew Fisher, we eventually confirmed that the developer was none other than Kevin Franklin of Zybex fame.
+Graphics were done by David Peacock, who did graphics for other Tynesoft games.
+No music was thought to have been composed – Adam Gilmore having no involvement.

-David recalled that he went to Audiogenic after Tynesoft closed.
+When we got in touch with David, he recalled that he went to Audiogenic after Tynesoft closed.
 He remembers tracing the bowling animation from a recorded cricket game on VHS using a sheet of paper taped over the screen.
-Graphics were done on DPaint on the Amiga nad then ported down.
-Sadly David was believed to no longer have anything of his work on the game.
-David also had no idea that the game wasn’t actually released.

 Interestingly the main title screen has a different title of Graham Gooch All Star Cricket, which we’ve added as a sub title.
 Was the name later changed?
 It seems so… possibly this could be a build before Audiogenic decided to tie the game into the World Cup.
-So missing still is a slightly later version with a different title, but the rest of the game seems to be in place.
+So, missing still is a slightly later version with a different title, but the rest of the game seems to be in place.

-We are not 100% sure how incomplete the title is, but it does look very very close!
+We are not 100% sure how incomplete the title is, but it does look very close!
 No sound though, so we are keeping the entry as a preview.
 In the meantime, there is potential for a Spectrum, Amstrad set of graphics to also be saved in the near future.
-The complete and lost title screen could also well be on a 5.25″ PC formatted disk that we have with the C64 graphics on, so watch this space!

 Contributions: Chris, Peter Carver, Kevin Franklin, David Peacock, Iain Black, Pugsy and Jazzcat